From Shapley Values to Generalized Additive Models and back: RELATED WORK

 {\bf Generalized Additive Models.} Generalized additive models originate in statistics \citep{hastie1990generalized} and have recently become popular in combination with trees \citep{lou2012intelligible,lou2013accurate} and neural networks \citep{agarwal2021neural}.
-On tabular datasets, interpretable GAMs with few interactions \citep{caruana2015intelligible} can often achieve competitive accuracy, which has led to an active line of research \citep{wang2022interpretability,lengerich2022death}.
+On tabular data sets, interpretable GAMs with few interactions \citep{caruana2015intelligible} can often achieve competitive accuracy, which has led to an active line of research on these models \citep{wang2022interpretability,lengerich2022death}.
 From a statistical perspective, the decomposition of a function as a GAM is underdetermined, which has led to the development of additional uniqueness criteria such as functional ANOVA \citep{hooker2007generalized,lengerich2020purifying}.

-{\bf Algorithmic Explanations.} Shapley Values are one of many different feature attribution methods \citep{RibeiroEtal16,sundararajan2017axiomatic,kommiya2021towards} about which there is a large literature \citep{LeeEtal19,GarLux20,SlackEtal21a,covert2021explaining,krishna2022disagreement,han2022explanation} and much debate \citep{lipton2018mythos,Rudin19,bordt2022post}.
+{\bf Explainable Machine Learning.} Shapley Values are one of many different feature attribution methods \citep{RibeiroEtal16,sundararajan2017axiomatic,kommiya2021towards} about which there is a large literature \citep{LeeEtal19,GarLux20,SlackEtal21a,covert2021explaining,krishna2022disagreement,han2022explanation} and much debate \citep{lipton2018mythos,Rudin19,bordt2022post}.
 Considerable debate also exists around the question whether there is an accuracy-explainability trade-off or a cost of using interpretable models \citep{Rudin19,moshkovitz2020explainable}.
-Since our work is exclusively focused on Shapley Values, we do not offer a comprehensive review of the literature on algorithmic explanations.
-This can be found in many other places \citep{Molnar20,samek2021explaining,holzinger2022xxai}.
+Apart from GAMs, there are many other interpretable models such as rule lists \citep{wang2015falling} and sparse decision trees \citep{lin2020generalized}.
+Since our work is exclusively focused on Shapley Values and GAMs, we do not offer a comprehensive review of the literature on explainable machine learning.
+This can be found in many other places \citep{Molnar20,samek2021explaining,holzinger2022xxai,rudin2022interpretable}.

-\section{Background and Notation}
+\section{BACKGROUND AND NOTATION}

+We consider data points $x\in\mathbb{R}^d$ with $d$ features, and a function $f:\mathbb{R}^d\to\mathbb{R}$ whose behavior we want to explain.
+We consider the {\bf local post-hoc explanation} setting with {\bf feature attributions}: For a point \mbox{$x \in \mathbb{R}^d$}, our goal is to explain which input features (or combinations thereof) were most influential in determining the ``decision'' $f(x)$.
+In order to do so, we assign real numbers to input features and their combinations.
+The higher the absolute value of this number, the more influential the feature is considered to be (for an illustration consider Figure \ref{fig:n_shap}).